 Maths - we follow our Academy scheme of work for maths and there is a link to more information about it here

-PE - we have a specialist PE and Sports coach who leads our PE curriculum.
-We strongly believe that activity, team work and fair play are the foundations of so many things in life, building towards a happy, healthy and active future as adults.
+PE - We strongly believe that activity, team work and fair play are the foundations of so many things in life, building towards a happy, healthy and active future as adults.

-Music - we have a specialist music teacher who comes to school for two days a week and teaches all year groups.
-She is passionate about singing and our school choir is outstanding.
-Our music curriculum inspires our children to take up piano, key board, drums, guitar and individual singing tuition as well as to perform in concerts and plays both in school and out in our community.
+Music - Our music curriculum inspires our children to take up piano, key board, drums, guitar and individual singing tuition as well as to perform in concerts and plays both in school and out in our community.